 And one of the most important ones is that it helps lower the risk of type 2 diabetes, due to its ability to improve insulin sensitivity.

-However, researchers have stated that you would be getting the most of these benefits if you drink your tea without anything added to it, especially milk or sugar.
+However, researchers have stated that we would be getting the most of these benefits if we drink our tea without anything added to it, especially milk or sugar.

-This is coming from a 2002 American study which found that adding milk to tea reduced the insulin-sensitising properties tea naturally offers.
+This is coming from a 2002 American study that found that adding milk to tea reduced the insulin-sensitizing properties tea naturally offers.

 It has already been confirmed that those who have diabetes have problems metabolizing sugar.
 This is where green tea displays its awesomeness: it has the power to sensitize the cells, and that way improves their ability to metabolize sugar.